New Features in TADS 3

-Functionally, TADS 3 has much in common with past versions.
-TADS 2 has been used very successfully by many game authors, and TADS 3 seeks to build on TADS 2's successes while overcoming its limitations.
-TADS 3 is built on the same user interface technology as TADS 2, so TADS 3 games will be able to use the familiar character-mode and HTML interpreter interfaces that current TADS games do.
-(This will also simplify the porting process for the new system, since it uses all of the same system-specific code that TADS 2 does.)
-The same debugger user interface will help programmers develop games.
-The TADS 3 language is mostly the same as past versions used.
-However, TADS 3 has several very big differences from past versions, and many minor improvements.
-Here's a list of some of the changes.
+Functionally, TADS 3 has a lot in common with past versions.
+TADS 2 has been used very successfully by many game authors, and TADS 3 builds on TADS 2's successes while breaking free of its limitations.
+TADS 3 is built on the same user interface technology as TADS 2, so TADS 3 games can use the familiar character-mode and HTML interpreter interfaces that TADS 2 games do.
+(This also simplified the porting process for TADS 3, since it could take advantage of the large number of existing ports of the TADS 2 UI code.)
+The debugger user interface is similar in both versions.
+The TADS 3 language is essentially an expanded version of the TADS 2 language.

 No built-in parser.
-TADS 3 does not have a built-in parser, as TADS 2 does.
+TADS 3 doesn't have a built-in parser, as TADS 2 does.
 Instead, TADS 3 provides a set of powerful mechanisms that simplify the creation of custom parsers, and the standard library will provide a robust and extensible English parser implementation.
 Moving the parser out of the system and into the library provides game authors with complete control over the parser, and even complete replacement if needed.

 True separate compilation.
 TADS 3 programs can be divided into any number of modules; each module can be compiled separately, and the compiled modules linked together to build the complete program.
 Only modules whose source has been modified need to be recompiled, speeding compilation times when building large games.